Skip to main content

 4.6(2,489)

-Best for: Gaming enthusiasts and power users prioritizing ultra-low latency and high-speed VPN performance
+Best for: Gaming enthusiasts and power users needing ultra-fast VPN and multi-gig connectivity

-8-stream WiFi 6 technology optimized for gaming performance
+8-stream WiFi 6 with ultra-low latency optimized for gaming performance

-Gaming-specific features may be unnecessary for general users
+Gaming-focused features may be unnecessary for typical home users

 Score Breakdown